CatarinaPita/SML5202-2021-Catarina/page2.md

 <p><img src="https://openclipart.org/download/330067/man-sleeping.svg" alt="La Siesta" width="400" height="222"></p>

   <ul>
-  <li>AFTER LUNCH- The Spanish siesta (meaning “nap”) is a tradition that everyone knows about but few people put into practice.</li>
+  <li>The Spanish siesta (meaning “nap”) is a tradition that everyone knows about but few people put into practice.</li>
-   <li>In Spain, lunch is the biggest meal of the day.
-Since Spaniards don’t take breakfast very seriously (many even skip it) and dinner tends to be something light at the
+   <li>In Spain, lunch is the biggest meal of the day and since Spaniards don’t take breakfast very seriously and dinner tends to be something light at the very end of the
-   very end of the day, people tend to eat a lot at lunchtime.
-After a large meal, much of your blood goes to your stomach to help with digestion.
-This means there’s less blood flowing to your brain, and you start to feel drowsy and tired.
-(Ever heard of a food coma?)</li>
+    day, people tend to eat a lot at lunchtime, making them feel more tired.</li>
-  <li>This, combined with the fact that Spain usually experiences high temperatures at midday, especially in the summer, makes doing any type of work or activity, whether
+  <li>This combined with the fact that Spain usually experiences high temperatures at midday, especially in the summer, makes doing any type of work or activity, whether
    mental or physical, an uphill battle.</li>
   <li>These factors explain why one of the many Spanish customs involves taking a nap after lunch.
-This means that most businesses and stores close between 2 and 4 p.m. so
+This means that most businesses and stores close between 2 and 4 p.m.</li>
- employees can go home, eat, and take a rest from working during the hottest part of the day.
-Although Spaniards are quite used to having the city grind to a halt for a few hours in the middle of the day, foreigners often find siesta time frustrating, as they might have planned on walking around or shopping.</li>
+  <li> So, employees can go home, eat, and rest during the hottest part of the day.</li>
   </ul>
 </div>

 <div class="col-sm-4">
-<h3 style="color:Tomato">LA COMIDA EN ESPAÑA</h3>
+<h3 style="color:Tomato">LA GASTRONOMÍA</h3>
 <p><img src="https://live.staticflickr.com/7584/27274653624_516c87bf75_b.jpg" alt="Paella" width="400" height="222"></p>

   <ul>